nnn

 5) French Toast Casserole

-If you’re a breakfast host who needs a bit of applause but doesn’t want to be stationed over a hot skillet, here’s an idea!
-Assuming you made the topping the night before, you can put the dish in the oven in the morning while you do your hair and makeup (or whatever else you need to do to prepare for the day).
-The topping will become crispy and caramelized, while the center will remain custardy.
-To brighten the offering so it doesn’t feel like a dessert for breakfast (even though it is), serve it with berries.
+Here’s an idea for you breakfast entertainers that appreciate a little applause, but don’t want to be stuck at the stove: if you made the topping the night before, you can pop the dish in the oven in the morning while you style your hair (or do any last minute preparations).
+The topping will turn crispy and caramelized while the middle stays custardy.
+To brighten the offering and avoid it feeling like a dessert for breakfast (even though it is), add some berries.

-On my first bridal shower, I unintentionally put the coffee on the same table as the food.
-I noticed one of my aunts took an unusually long time to put cream in her coffee and it caused a traffic jam of over ten people behind her.
-The woman behind her shuffled a stack of empty plates and literally lost her patience.
-I learned there is a flow chart for the brunch buffet, and I learned the flow is very necessary.
+At my first bridal shower, I accidentally set up coffee on the same table with food (bad idea).
+One of my aunts took a suspiciously long time to prep her coffee, and a traffic jam of 10+ people formed behind her.
+The woman in the back even shuffled a stack of empty plates and lost her cool.
+I learned the importance of the flow chart for the brunch buffet and how critical it could be.

-The layout of the buffet is important to the success of the shower.
-Ideally, guests will walk all the way through the buffet and take full plates so that they won’t linger by the kitchen island during the entire shower.
-If the layout is bad, people will get stuck, dump napkins, and form awkward groups where some will have to hold their drinks without anywhere to set them.
-The solution is the same as good restaurants: separate the hot food to the middle, put desserts at the end, and have the drink station on a separate table.
+The flow of the buffet layout significantly impacts the success of the shower.
+Guests ideally should be able to walk the entire length of the buffet, filling their plates so they don’t linger around the kitchen island during the shower.
+If the buffet is set up poorly, guests will get stuck, toss napkins, and create awkward clusters where people end up standing holding their drinks without a place to set it.
+The key to solving these problems is the same as in every good restaurant: separate hot foods to the middle, put desserts and snacks at the back, and have drinks on a separate table.

-Store cold items at the front and hot items at the center.
-Cold items can go at the front because they will be out for the longest period and can cause decision delay.
+• Store hot and cold items in the hot and cold items respectively.
+Cold items are at the front as they are out the longest so will probably cause slow decision making.
 The middle sections of the warmer can be used for hot items.

-• At the end, there are treats like pastries, fruit, and scones.
-It’s a tactic to make guests complete their savory sections before going for the sweets.
-Otherwise, people might only grab a cinnamon roll and it would feel strange for them to have only that for lunch.
+• At the end there are pastries, fruit, and scone treats.
+This is designed so guests finish all the savory bits first before going for the sweets.
+People may only take a cinnamon roll but then it will feel strange for them to have had just that for lunch.

-Please do not throw away any trash or used dishes at the food station.
-You can do that at the drink station.
-To help keep the food table clean, guests are encouraged to dispose of their plates as they go up to refill their drinks.
+• Please do not throw trash or used dishes at the food station, do that at the drinks.
+To make it easy for staff to keep the food table clean, guests are encouraged to dispose of their plates as they go up to refill their drinks.

-What I intentionally omitted: a centerpiece on the buffet (it “eats” serving real estate), serving spoons in assorted sizes (chaos), and coffee in the kitchen (you’ll be stuck behind the barista bar for an hour).
+What I had skipped intentionally includes: a centerpiece on the buffet (it “eats” serving real estate), serving spoons in assorted sizes (chaos), and coffee in the kitchen (you will be stuck behind the barista bar for an hour).
 The buffet is a choreography.
 If you are able to navigate it smoothly, you will actually be able to enjoy your party.

 6) Yogurt Parfait Bar